 Colloquium: Life experiences of alumni and future directions in RF technologies

 The day began with the Colloquium: Life Experiences of Alumni & Future Directions in RF Technologies which was held at the Ohio Supercomputer Center’s Bale Theater.
 Many ElectroScience Laboratory alumni shared their experiences including: Dennis Burnside, Curt Levis, Bill Kent, Errol English, Bob Puskar, Tom Kornbau, Eric Evans, Clay Larson, Robert Dybdal, Charlie Rhoads, Daniel Devasirvatham, Johnson Wang, Jack Winters, Pravit Tulyathan, Steve Schneider, Jeff Berrie, and Constantine Balanis.
 Professor Prabhakar Pathak moderated the colloquium.

 In addition, a historical overview presentation of the ElectroScience Laboratory was shared.

 Student poster show

 Following the colloquium, ESL students presented fourteen posters that crossed the breadth and diversity of current research done at the ElectroScience Laboratory.
-Information and abstracts about the posters are available in PDF format.

 More than 100 attended the groundbreaking ceremony and reception